Speak to a specialist solicitor at our law firm in North Yorkshire.

 Positive steps to take when dealing with an ex partner

 These are four thought-provoking and positive steps post-divorce by Rosalind Sedacca (author of How Do I Tell the Kids about the Divorce?).
-If you would like advice on your separation or divorce or would like to explore how family mediation could work for you before or after divorce, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.
+If you would like advice on your separation or divorce, please contact myself or a member of the Family Team at Crombie Wilkinson Solicitors.

 LEARN TO LET GO

 If you truly want to move on from your divorce you must learn to let go of negative emotions that hold you hostage.
 These include anger, resentment, blame, jealousy, hatred and anxiety.
 Of course, there is a time and place for experiencing those emotions.
 Feel them; mourn the dream that turned sour.
 Then make a decision to let them go.
 Do this for your benefit - not on behalf of your former spouse.

 Negative emotions can hold you in limbo and suck the life out of you.
 You get stuck in a place that's painful to experience and it makes you unpleasant to be around.
 For the sake of your children - if not for yourself - decide to let it all go.
 Determine to move on.
 It's not always easy to do, but the contrast of living in your pain is not an easy place to be either.
 Which state would you prefer?

 The big step after letting go of your negative emotions is learning to forgive.
 This starts with you.
 Forgive any mistakes you made related to your marriage or divorce.
 Forgive your poor choices, immaturity or naivety.
 Acknowledge yourself as someone who is open to personal growth, change and transformation.
 Feel your worth and start doing things that express self-love.